Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 In this guide, I’ll walk you through the 9 most common reasons for snake plant yellowing, how to diagnose your specific problem, and exactly what to do about it.
 I’ll also share my own rescue story (spoiler: I almost killed my plant by loving it too much).

 The most common reason snake plant leaves turn yellow is overwatering.
 Snake plants are drought-tolerant succulents that prefer to dry out completely between waterings.
-When soil stays too wet, the roots suffocate and rot, causing leaves to turn yellow and mushy at the base.
+When the soil stays too wet, the roots suffocate and rot, turning leaves yellow and mushy at the base.

 The fix?
 Let the soil dry out completely, check for root rot, and switch to a well-draining soil mix.
 Below, I’ll explain each cause in detail and show you exactly how to save your plant.